Biscorn/helix-plugins/README.md

 ## Spoiled Items
 Will be uploaded soon.

 **Note :** Does nothing on its own.
 You need additionnal Lua skills to do something with.
-For example, imagine you have an attribute plugin... and then you implement it with the spoil system.
+For example, if you had an "attribute" plugin working with boost etc.

 > **Note :** This is unfinished work.